gbote/CodePlatoon/react-hangman/README.md

 - A component that contains a text input and a button to submit the guessed letter.
 If the letter submitted has already been guessed, display an `alert()`.
 - A component that displays letters that are not part of the puzzle word.

-One last requirement: there should only be two properties within `App.js`'s state:
+One last requirement: there should only be two properties within `App.jsx`'s state:
  - **puzzle** - this should be the puzzle word (a string)
  - **guessedLetters** - this should be an array of all the letters that were guessed.